Taxis in Buenos Aires: Overview

 As far as remises are concerned, their prices are fixed, depending on the distance between the pick-up location and the destination point.
 The exact fares are set out by each remis company.
 In general terms, their rates are slightly higher than ordinary taxis.

 Conversely, the fares of ordinary taxis are regulated by the government.
 Buenos Aires black and yellow taxis don’t have fixed rates but charge according to their taximeter’s indication depending on the traveling distance and the journey’s time.
-Their flag price is 351AR$(1.88$/1.74€).
-After that point, taxis charge 35.10AR$(0.19$/0.17€) for every 200m.
-Night rides (10:00 pm – 06:00 am) are 20% costlier, while apart from one piece of luggage (0.90X0.40 X 0.30), every other type of baggage is extra charged.
+Their flag price is 1280AR$(1.29$/1.18€).
+After that point, taxis charge 128AR$(0.13$/0.12€) for every 200m or minute of waiting time.
+Night rides (10:00 pm – 06:00 am) are 20% costlier, while apart from one piece of luggage (0.90X0.40 X 0.30) and hand luggage, every other type of baggage is extra charged.

-We selected one of the best, most trustworthy and convenient 5-star taxi companies for your transfer from in Buenos Aires based on user reviews across various platforms such as Google, Tripadvisor and Trustpilot.
+We selected one of the best, most trustworthy and convenient 5-star taxi companies for your transfer from Buenos Aires based on user reviews across various platforms such as Google, Tripadvisor and Trustpilot.
 Welcome Pickups offers a great experience and safety to its travelers.

-• Local English-speaking drivers
+- Local English-speaking drivers

-• Flat, pre-paid fee
+- Flat, pre-paid fee

-• Flight monitoring for delays
+- Flight monitoring for delays

-• 24/7 Customer support + free cancellation
+- 24/7 Customer support + free cancellation

 Buenos Aires Taxis: Payment Methods